-First, launch jamstik+, connect your jamstik+, and open the Menu to turn “Play In Background” to “On” if it isn’t already.
-Launching jamstik+ will make it available for Audiobus, and keeping the audio from jamstik+ active in the background is necessary for the audio patch to operate correctly.
+First, launch the Jamstik app, connect your Jamstik, and open the Menu to turn “Play In Background” to “On” if it isn’t already.
+Launching the Jamstik app will make it available for Audiobus, and keeping the audio from Jamstik active in the background is necessary for the audio patch to operate correctly.

 If you haven’t already installed Audiobus on your iOS device, you’ll want to go to the App Store and purchase it.
 Once installed, launch Audiobus.

-In Audiobus, select jamstik+ as you input source by clicking the “Input” icon and scrolling down to find the jamstik+ app from the list of Audiobus compatible input apps installed on your iOS device.
+In Audiobus, select Jamstik+ as your input source by clicking the “Input” icon and scrolling down to find the jamstik+ app from the list of Audiobus compatible input apps installed on your iOS device.
 Since we’ve already launched jamstik+ the icon illuminates as already active.

 Then select GarageBand as your “Output” destination from the list of Audiobus compatible output apps installed on your iOS device.
 Since we haven’t launched GarageBand we’ll need to launch from within Audiobus by clicking the GarageBand icon.

 Once GarageBand is launched your iOS device will return to Audiobus.
-From here you can navigate to either jamstik+ or GarageBand.
+From here you can navigate to either the Jamstik app or GarageBand.
 We’ll go to GarageBand and set up our recording.